How To Play An Embarrassment of Pandas

 In summary, An Embarrassment of Pandas is a fun, suspenseful and strategic card game with some random good and bad luck.
 It plays relatively quick with a fun surprise on the last round.
 This card game could be played by just about any type of game player out there and they'd have a good time playing it.

-- Inside The Game Box Are 99 Cards
+• Inside The Game Box Are 99 Cards

-- Official An Embarrassment Of Pandas Game Rules And Instructions
+• Official An Embarrassment Of Pandas Game Rules And Instructions

 If you have the most points at the end of the game you'll win.

-Please keep in mind that the official An Embarrassment of Pandas rules and instructions could be different depending on the game version you have.
-The rules below are some of the exact directions that came in the original packaging and will teach you how to play An Embarrassment of Pandas.
-Download these original PDF game rules or print them for later use.
+Please keep in mind that the official An Embarrassment of Pandas PDF rules listed below could be different depending on the game version you have.
+These instructions are some of the exact directions that came in the original packaging and will teach you how to play.
+Download them to view now or print them for later use.
+No need to worry if you've lost your copy or if you need a quick refresher course.

 No comments have been submitted.
 Add yours today!

-Here are some other games you might like to read through the game rules.
-Browse these games and see if you can find a new favorite game to play at your next game night.
+Here are some other games you might like to play at your next get together.
+Learning how to play new games can feel daunting at first but once you get the hang of it, it can be really fun to try out new games.
 You can also use our search feature at the top of the page to search for a specific criteria that might interest you.
+Who knows - you might just find your next favorite game.